OpenEvalProject/evals/manuscripts/elife-24494/v3/manuscript.md

 Discovery-based, high-throughput ‘omics' techniques have previously been employed to uncover candidate genes and pathways that could play a role in inter-partner recognition and regulation processes in cnidarian-dinoflagellate symbioses (Meyer and Weis, 2012; Mohamed et al., 2016).
 Two such transcriptomic studies comparing expression patterns of symbiotic and aposymbiotic individuals of the sea anemone species Anthopleura elegantissima and Aiptasia pallida (Rodriguez-Lanetty et al., 2006; Lehnert et al., 2014), started us down a path to an in-depth examination of thrombospondin-type-1-repeat (TSR)-domain-containing proteins (hereafter referred to as TSR proteins) in both partners of the symbiosis.
 Both studies found significant upregulation of a homologue to a scavenger receptor type B1 (SRB1) in symbiotic anemones.
 The structure and diversity of SRB1s have now been characterized in a variety of cnidarians, including A. elegantissima and A. pallida (Neubauer et al., 2016).
 SRB1s function in innate immunity in metazoans in a variety of ways, including, in mammals, activation of the tolerogenic, immunosuppressive transforming growth factor beta (TGFβ) pathway (Asch et al., 1992; Masli et al., 2006; Yang et al., 2007).
 When the TSR domains of the extracellular matrix glycoprotein thrombospondin bind to CD36, latent TGFβ is converted to its active form, which in turn launches tolerogenic pathways downstream.
 Subsequent studies in another sea anemone model system, A. pallida, demonstrated a role for TGFβ in the regulation of cnidarian-dinoflagellate symbioses (Detournay et al., 2012).
 This warranted further examination of genes related to TGFβ pathway activation and turned our focus to thrombospondins.

-Our initial search for thrombospondin and other TSR protein homologues revealed a rich literature on thrombospondin-related anonymous proteins (TRAPs) that play important roles in apicomplexan endoparasites, such as when
+Our initial search for thrombospondin and other TSR protein homologues revealed a rich literature on thrombospondin-related anonymous proteins (TRAPs) that play important roles in apicomplexan endoparasites, such as when Plasmodium attaches to and invades mammalian host cells (Kappe et al., 1999; Vaughan et al., 2008; Morahan et al., 2009).
+Specifically, the WSPCSVTCG motif (Figure 1) within the TRAP TSR binds sulfated glycoconjugates on host cells (Morahan et al., 2009).
+This piqued our interest in TSRs even more, because apicomplexans and dinoflagellates are sister taxa within the alveolates (Burki et al., 2008; Adl et al., 2012).
+There is therefore the potential for homologous strategies of symbiont invasion and persistence in hosts that spurred our interest in a deeper investigation of TSR homologues within Symbiodinium, as well as within host cnidarians.

 ![Figure 1.](https://cdn.elifesciences.org/articles/24494/elife-24494-fig1-v3.jpg)

 **Figure 1.:** The three TSR (Thrombospondin Structural homology Repeat) domains are depicted by three red diamonds.
 The amino acid sequence of the second TSR sequence is shown with six conserved cysteines in red.
 Known binding motifs and capabilities of the human thrombospondin TSR domain two are listed and depicted in boxes.
-(Redrawn from Zhang and Lawler, 2007).DOI: http://dx.doi.org/10.7554/eLife.24494.003
+(Redrawn from Zhang and Lawler, 2007).

 The large TSR protein superfamily includes mammalian thrombospondins (depicted in Figure 1), and many proteins in metazoans and other eukaryotes (Adams and Tucker, 2000; Tucker, 2004).
 The superfamily is composed of secreted and transmembrane proteins with a large array of functions involving protein-protein and other steric interactions.
 TSR superfamily members are diverse, suggesting that the highly-conserved TSR domain has been duplicated and shuffled numerous times among superfamily members.
 For example, 41 human genes contain one or more TSR domain copies (Silverstein, 2002), while there are 27 and 14 TSR superfamily members in C. elegans and Drosophila, respectively (Tan et al., 2002).
 The TSR domain consists of approximately 60 amino acids (Figure 1), with several highly conserved motifs and five or six conserved cysteine residues that participate in disulfide bridge formation and domain folding (Adams and Lawler, 2011).